eliezerraj/go-gateway-grpc/README.md

     request a authorization via GRPC to go-payment-authorizer

     AddPayment
-    request a authorization via REST to go-payment-gateway
+    request a authorization via REST to go-payment-gateway SYNCH

     PixTransaction
     request a authorization via REST to go-payment-gateway